KaiNorberg/PatchworkOS/README.md

 ## Practical Examples

-Included bellow are some practical examples of how to use the APIs provided by PatchworkOS, and how they differ from their POSIX counterparts.
-These examples are not meant to be comprehensive, but rather to give a taste of how the system works and how it can be used.
+Included below are some practical examples of how to use the APIs provided by PatchworkOS, and how they differ from their POSIX counterparts.
+These examples are not meant to be comprehensive, but rather to provide an instinct and intuition for how PatchworkOS works.

 ### Basic File I/O